radianthero/radianthero.github.io/_posts/2024-14-5-this-isnt-a-drawing.md

 ## What about the art from bflo?

 I believe he's done pretty soon with a draft of the shared image, but also sometimes he falls down holes, and I have to go check on him.
-S